antonarboleda/csprimer/notes.md

 the python module
 - Try and get down to the data you need when passing between methods, loading data from memory to use locality and have data be closer together.
+- A main reason of why python is slow is due to pointer chasing.
+The data structures like Classes and hash tables use pointers rather than a C array which you have to explicitly declare a type.